Virginia Beach IVC Filter Lawyer

 IVC Filters are Associated with Migration and Fracturing

 The serious problems with IVC filters first became apparent five years ago.
 In 2010, the U.S. Food and Drug Administration (FDA) issued an advisory warning in which it highlighted a number of serious health problems associated with IVC filters.
 By the time the FDA had warned doctors, more than 900 reports had been issued of problems with the devices.
-The most common problems associated with filters are:
+The most common problems associated with filters that warrant the attention of a Virginia Beach IVC filter attorney are:

 - Migration of Filters – The watchdog agency warned filters were migrating to other parts of the body.